 This commission is open to artists/artist teams working in all media.
 The commission amount is $200,000 USD.
 Deadline for submitting portfolios is July 7, 2013 – 5:00 PM MST.

 The full RFQ for this project, as well as more information about all the public art and design opportunities at DEN will be posted on our website: http://business.flydenver.com/bizops/artProgram.asp.
 Be sure to sign up for email program notifications at the same website.

 Once you have reviewed the RFQ, you may submit your application at the DIA Slideroom website: https://flydenver.slideroom.com.
 Applications will only be accepted through Slideroom.

 An informational video is now available with details about the project: https://vimeo.com/69089002.

 For questions, please contact Matt Chasansky at email@example.com

 Special Event Rentals

 CHAC Gallery is an excellent venue for your special event!
 We have two galleries and a beautiful outdoor courtyard.
 Our gallery spaces can accommodate groups of between 20-300 people looking to enjoy an intimate atmosphere with cultural artwork providing a unique and creative backdrop.
 There’s a full kitchen area and bar, which provide a perfect workspace for caterers.
 Ideal for Networking Events, Meetings, Book signings, Holiday Parties, Charity Events, Corporate Events and Cocktail Parties.
-For more information call Kendra at 720-205-4008 or email@example.com
+For more information call CHAC Gallery at 303-571-0440 or firstname.lastname@example.org

 CHAC Gallery Thanks our Sponsors!